TailAdmin/free-nextjs-admin-dashboard/README.md

 ## Components

-The template includes commonly needed dashboard elements:
+TailAdmin is a pre-designed starting point for building a web-based dashboard using Next.js and Tailwind CSS.
+The template includes:

-- Navigation and menus
+- Sophisticated and accessible sidebar
 - Data visualization components
-- Tables and grids
+- Profile management and custom 404 page
-- Forms and input elements
+- Tables and Charts(Line and Bar)
-- Modal dialogs
+- Authentication forms and input elements
-- Cards and containers
+- Alerts, Dropdowns, Modals, Buttons and more
-- Calendar views
+- Can't forget Dark Mode 🕶️

-All components are built with Next.js and styled using Tailwind CSS for easy customization.
+All components are built with React and styled using Tailwind CSS for easy customization.

 ## Feature Comparison